 Football History: The Green Bay Packers

 A Brief Rundown on the Green Bay Packers' History

 The Green Bay Packers have been playing football since 1919.
 That's over 100 years.
 That is significantly longer than most NFL teams.
-The Packers also have another impressive note; they have always called Green Bay, WI home.
+The Packers also have another impressive claim: they have always called Green Bay, WI home.
 The team and the city of Green Bay have always shared a special relationship that is unique to any other team in the NFL.

 When the Green Bay Packers first became a team, there was no NFL.
 The idea of professional football had just taken off and there was little professional organization.
 The team itself was sponsored by the Indian Packing Company.
 On September 14th, 1919, the Packers played their first game, a home game at Hagemeister Park.
 The Packers went 10-1 that first season.
-At each home game, some of the players would pass a hat amongst the spectators to collect spare change to support the team's expenses.
+At each home game, some of the players would pass a hat amongst the spectators to collect spare change to support their expenses.

 The Packers experienced several years of hardship, with mostly losing records in the 70s and 80s.
 In the mid 1990s, glory was returned with the arrival of Brett Favre as starting quarterback and continued with Aaron Rodgers.